 Speaking not just as a concerned father, but as an eco-warrior defending the earth for future generations, Mr. Kennedy winds poetic imagery around the often horrific reality of the polluters' plunder, reminding us all that we are connected and that it is time for action.

+MY HERO youth reporter Slater caught up with Mr. Kennedy in Los Angeles at the Natural Resources Defense Council fundraising benefit "EARTH TO L.A.!"
 For a man born into a family of heroes, just who is it that Robert F. Kennedy claims as his?

 SLATER: Mr. Kennedy, who is your hero?